danfuzz/samizdat/doc/samizdat-0-lib/low.md

 #### `isToken(value) <> logic`

-Returns the given `value` if it is a token.
+Returns the given `value` if it is a derived value.
 Returns void if not.

 #### `isInt(value) <> logic`